ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R1.4.** RPP MUST include support for application level status codes, and MAY reuse the EPP status codes defined in [@!RFC5730].

-**R1.5.**
-RPP MUST include support for providing detailed information about application status codes, for example as described in [@!RFC7807]
+**R1.5.** RPP MUST include support for providing detailed information about application status codes, for example as described in [@!RFC7807]

-**R1.6**
-RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.
+**R1.6** RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.

+**R1.7** RPP MUST support both "thin" and "thick" registry models, enabling deployment in environments where either only minimal data (thin) or full object data (thick) is managed and served by the registry.

+In a **thin registry model**, the registry stores and serves only a minimal set of data for each object, typically limited to information necessary for delegation and identification (such as domain name, registrar ID, and status), while registrant and contact data are maintained by the registrar and not held by the registry.

+In a **thick registry model**, the registry stores and serves the complete set of data for each object, including all associated registrant, administrative, and technical contact information, as well as other relevant attributes.

+The protocol design MUST allow for flexibility in the amount and type of data stored and returned by the server, according to the chosen registry model.
+This includes supporting mechanisms for indicating which data elements are available or omitted, and ensuring that clients can reliably determine the presence or absence of specific data fields based on the registry’s operational model.

 # HTTP